gravitational/gravity/docs/6.x/pack.md

 # Providers allow you to override certain aspects of cloud and generic providers configuration
 providers:
-  aws:
-    # Terraform allows you to override default terraform scripts for provisioning AWS infrastructure
-    terraform:
-      # Script for provisioning AWS infrastructure like VPC, security groups, etc.
-      script: file://terraform.tf
-      # Script for provisioning a single AWS instance; it will be executed every time a new instance
-      # is provisioned
-      instanceScript: file://terraform.tf
-    # Supported AWS regions, defaults to all regions
-    regions:
-      - us-east-1
-      - us-west-2

-  # Generic provider is used for on-premises installations
   generic:
     # Network section allows to specify networking type;
     # vxlan - (Default) use flannel for overlay network